mciantyre/teensy4-rs/docs/Runtime.md

 just enough space for instructions, with the rest of the space for data and stack.

-The boot data structures are placed at the start of flash.
+The boot data structures are placed at the start of flash:

 - The FlexSPI configuration block is defined in Rust.
 It's available in the `teensy4-fcb` crate.